 That’s not very efficient by the way, as after around S$22,000 (about the six months income mark), you should be putting the rest of the money into an investment, such as an endowment plan or mutual fund, to grow it.

 Of course, that’s because projections are ideal situations.
-The whole problem with personal finance is that ideals and reality seldom match.
+The practical reality with personal finance is that ideals and reality seldom match.

 Everyone’s financial situation is different.
 You may have responsibilities that others don’t.
 For example, some people have parents or siblings with medical conditions, who need more expensive healthcare.
 Some people have an income lower than the median, which makes it hard to save.
 There’s also one element that many people in their 30s have in common.

-Your 30s are typically the age in which you’re saddled with your first major financial costs.
-It is probably the first time you buy a flat or car, and you might be settling down with your first child.
-It’s quite possible that you did save diligently from your 20s, but your wedding has wiped out those funds.
+Your 30s are typically the age in which you’re saddled with heavy financial commitments like buying a flat or car, or raising your first child.
+It’s quite possible that you did save diligently from your 20s, but your wedding has wiped out a significant portion of those funds.

 In fact, a survey conducted by HSBC in 2013 revealed that 41% of Singaporeans have never even saved.
-For many of us, our CPF are our savings, and our flat is the retirement asset.
-So if you’re 35 and have much less than S$71,540 in the bank, don’t worry.
-You’re not some kind of financial abomination.
+For many of us, our CPF are our savings, and our flat is our retirement asset.
+So if you’re 35 and have less than S$71,540 in the bank, don’t panic.
+You’re not alone.

 It’s unhealthy to focus on age.
 Ultimately, your savings goal should be a dollar amount and not an age.